Grokking: From Abstraction to Intelligence¶

 Background & Motivation¶

-Background: Grokking (where test accuracy suddenly surges long after training accuracy saturates on modular \(p\) arithmetic and other small datasets) has become the "fruit fly experiment" for studying emergent phenomena in large models.
-Existing explanations mainly fall into two categories: circuit-level mechanism analysis (what each attention head does) and regularization/initialization scale analysis (the relationship between weight decay, init scale, and delayed generalization).
+Background: Grokking (where test accuracy surges long after training accuracy saturates on small datasets like modular \(p\) arithmetic) has become a "drosophila experiment" for studying emergence in large models.
+Existing explanations generally fall into two categories: circuit-level mechanistic analysis (which attention heads are doing what) and regularization/initialization scale analysis (the relationship between weight decay, initialization scale, and delayed generalization).

-Limitations of Prior Work: These works are mostly descriptive and lack predictive power.
-They either rely on circuit analysis for specific tasks, making it hard to generalize across architectures, or merely observe changes in certain metrics without explaining "why the phase transition occurs at step \(T\)."
-There is still no unified answer to "when and why does grokking happen?"
+Limitations of Prior Work: These works are primarily descriptive and lack predictive power.
+They either rely on circuit analysis for specific tasks, making it difficult to generalize across architectures, or they observe changes in certain correlation metrics without explaining "why the phase transition occurs at step \(T\)."
+The field lacks a unified answer to exactly when and why grokking happens.

-Key Challenge: Previous work treats grokking as a local circuit or optimization dynamics event, overlooking a global perspective—whether the model's overall structure is spontaneously evolving toward a "minimum description length" solution.
-If such a global simplification tendency exists, then grokking is merely the observable consequence of crossing an energy threshold, not an independent phenomenon.
+Key Challenge: Previous works studied grokking as a local circuit or optimization dynamics event, ignoring a global perspective—whether the model's overall structure spontaneously evolves toward a solution with "Minimum Description Length."
+If such a global simplification tendency exists, then grokking is merely an observable consequence of this tendency crossing an energy threshold, rather than an independent phenomenon.

 Goal: (1) Provide a set of architecture-agnostic global metrics to track structural evolution during grokking; (2) Prove on an analytically controllable proxy model that this structural evolution is equivalent to minimizing free energy/Kolmogorov complexity; (3) Interpret delayed generalization as an "information compression phase transition."

-Key Insight: The authors view grokking as the model continuously "slimming down" under fixed training accuracy constraints—Occam's razor.
-In the language of SLT (singular learning theory), this corresponds to the posterior mass flowing from singularities with large RLCT \(\lambda\) to those with small \(\lambda\); in Kolmogorov complexity, it corresponds to a decrease in weight description length; in the Fourier view, it corresponds to the model collapsing from a full-spectrum response to sparse group characters.
-These three languages are different projections of the same phenomenon.
+Key Insight: The authors view grokking as the model continuously "slimming down" under the constraint of fixed training accuracy—an application of Occam's Razor.
+In the language of SLT (Singular Learning Theory), this corresponds to the posterior mass flowing from a singularity with a large RLCT \(\lambda\) to one with a small \(\lambda\).
+In the language of Kolmogorov complexity, it corresponds to a decrease in weight description length.
+In the Fourier perspective, it corresponds to the model collapsing from a broadband messy response to sparse group characters.
+These three languages are different projections of the same underlying event.

-Core Idea: grokking \(=\) spontaneous sliding along the direction of decreasing "effective parameter dimension" on the iso-surface of zero training loss, with the sliding direction determined by the SLT free energy \(F_n \approx n\mathcal{L} + \lambda\ln n\).
+Core Idea: Grokking \(=\) a spontaneous slide along the direction of decreasing "parameter effective dimension" on an equipotential surface where training loss remains zero, with the sliding direction determined by the SLT free energy \(F_n \approx n\mathcal{L} + \lambda\ln n\).

 Method¶